 A new study may qualify for expedited review if it presents no more than minimal risk to the research participants and it meets other specific criteria, as outlined in the IRB application form.
 The expedited review categories and applicability to both non-FDA regulated and for FDA regulated research and are fully described within the Federal Register: November 9, 1998 (Volume 63, Number 216).

-Complete the IRB application form for expedited review and submit all required materials.
+Complete the IRB Application For Expedited or Full Review and submit all required materials.
+The IRB will determine whether the study can be expedited.
 The standard requirements for informed consent (or its waiver, alteration, or exception) apply to expedited review.